-- A linked and adequate system of habitat Encouragement of commercial and for small and large wildlife industrial patterns that incorporate the Positive protections of anadromous values of shorelands streams in development projects Identification of access and other needs of Encouragement of existing riparian resource based industries vegetation and protection of natural Preservation of quality recreational and systems in developing areas tourism opportunities Protection of the native vegetation, soils, Friendliness and cooperation among and waterways in large natural areas neighbors, visitors, and residents An overall system to avoid the dangers to 0 Identification and integration of heritage life and property from flooding resources in shorelands activities and Identification of development uses opportunities and incentives that are 0 Public procedures that encourage consistent with shorelands partnerships and a cooperative spirit to Integration of shorelands with fire safety protect and develop shorelands What else would you like to happen in the shorelands?
-4. What can be done to better manage the shorelands?
-Maintain existing rules regarding the 75 0 0 Protection of valuable existing uses and feet setback activities from more intense development Easier methods for the public to follow Significant incentives to encourage Graphic examples of riparian vegetation appropriate development in shorelands Nurturing of partnerships and resource and improvements Funding for pilot projects that others may sharing arrangements among follow organizations Mapping of potential development and Outreach and public information - significant preservation areas Improvements and vegetation in accord with a plan that will protect the shorelands - Discouragement of patterns that result in cumulative impacts
+- A linked and adequate system of habitat for small and large wildlife - Positive protections of anadromous streams in development projects - Encouragement of existing riparian vegetation and protection of natural systems in developing areas - Protection of the native vegetation, soils, and waterways in large natural areas - An overall system to avoid the dangers to life and property from flooding - Identification of development opportunities and incentives that are consistent with shorelands - Integration of shorelands with fire safety

+What else would you like to happen in the shorelands?

+- 4. What can be done to better manage the shorelands? - Maintain existing rules regarding the 75 feet setback - Easier methods for the public to follow 0 Graphic examples of riparian vegetation - and improvements - Funding for pilot projects that others may follow - Mapping of potential development and significant preservation areas - Improvements and vegetation in accord with a plan that will protect the shorelands - Q Discouragement of patterns that result in cumulative impacts